 - Mode is how the text is produced.
 In terms of mode, the example job application letter is a written discourse conducted and laid out as a typed letter.
 The formal lay out and typed text would have the effect of reinforcing the serious and respectful nature of the text.

 A typical letter of this sort, for example, would be less than a page long and always include contact information.
-If the letter is to a friend, it could be much longer and would be much less formal in tone.
+If the letter is to a friend, it could be much longer and would be informal in tone.

 - Tenor is about who is involved in the discourse and the relationship between the participants.
 In a job application letter, the tenor is the prospective employer, as the text is addressing a person who is interested in hiring a new employee.